icarodev10/SafeVision-Showcase/README.md

 ### 🧠 How the Logic Works (Simplified)
 1.  **Detection:** The model identifies a `Person` and surrounding objects (`Helmet`, `Goggles`).
 2.  **Geometry Check:** The algorithm calculates if the safety equipment is physically located *within* the bounding box of the person.
-3.  **Stabilization:** If a violation is detected, it enters a "Buffer Memory".
-The alert persists for a few frames even if detection is momentarily lost, ensuring visual stability.
-4.  **Action:** If the violation is confirmed, an alert is triggered visually and stored in the database.
+3.  **Action:** If the violation is confirmed, an alert is triggered visually and stored in the database.

 ---